Surviving China’s eCommerce landscape isn’t easy.

 Thanks to China’s eCommerce boom, China’s logistics industry has made massive strides year after year.
 China delivered 30 billion parcels in 2016, with more than 80% of them come from eCommerce orders.

-Prior to carrier selection, you must decide on your “import to China” strategy, which is one of the most important factors of your supply chain.
+Before carrier selection, you must decide on your “import to China” strategy, which is one of the most important factors of your supply chain.
 The two common options are:

 a.
-“Direct shipping”
+“Direct shipping.”

 Shipping directly from your own country whenever there is an order from China, and duty will be charged together with the price at the time of ordering.

 b.
-“Bonded zone”
+“Bonded zone.”

-Set up a warehouse within respective bonded zone in China.
-Your products will then be transported and stored temporarily within the warehouse under the customs supervision.
+Set up a warehouse within the respective bonded zone in China.
+Your products will then be transported and stored temporarily within the warehouse under customs supervision.
 Whenever you receive an order from China, you can directly ship your goods to the customer from your bonded warehouse.